unixsurfer/saved-reads/README.md

 ### General Concepts
 - 📝 [Designing robust and predictable APIs with idempotency](https://stripe.com/blog/idempotency) - An easy read for newcomers to the world of idempotency
+- 📝 [Making retries safe with idempotent APIs](https://aws.amazon.com/builders-library/making-retries-safe-with-idempotent-APIs/) - A must-read for those who embrace failure as a natural occurrence
 - 📖 [Article Title](software-development/general-concepts/article-title.pdf) - Short description

 ### Tooling